Location

 Entrance to park / Parking / Visitor Center

-You will pay the entrance fee as you are driving on the road leading up to the park.
+You will pay the entrance fee to the National Park as you are driving on the road leading up to the park.
 Once you enter the main area of the park, you will see a large parking lot and multiple buildings.
+You may park your vehicle here to get ready for your hike.

 Entrance to Hike

 The large parking lot sits next to the visitor’s center buildings where you can prep for your hike!
-Then just behind the buildings, you will find the entrance to start hiking!
-Please note that you must pass through the entrance before 1 PM or they close the gate and you must wait until the next day to hike.
+Then just behind the buildings, you will find the entrance to start hiking.
+Please note that you must pass through the entrance before 1 PM or they close the gate, and you must wait until the next day to hike.
+This is because the hike takes a long time, and they do not want anyone on the trails in the dark.

 *Family tip – make sure you use the toilet before beginning the trek up.